Optimal investment and consumption with forward preferences and uncertain parameters

-Other integrability conditions in this joint admissible set will be further specified when a particular class of preferences for the agent is considered.

-The above model includes the incomplete financial market framework, in the sense that the number of available risky stocks $ n $ could be less than the dimension $ d $ of the Brownian motion.
-Indeed, if the financial market only consists of $ n(<d) $ risky stocks, we could artificially construct $ d-n $ pseudo risky stocks which satisfy the assumptions above, and define the investment constraint set $ \Pi$ by $\Pi^n\times\{0\}^{d-n} $, where $ \Pi^n $ is a closed and convex subset in $ \mathbb{R}^n $ including the origin $ 0\in\mathbb{R}^n $.
+The above model includes the typical incomplete financial market framework, in the sense that the number of available risky stocks $ n $ could be less than the dimension $ d $ of the Brownian motion.
+Indeed, if the financial market only consists of $ n(<d) $ risky stocks, we could artificially construct $ d-n $ pseudo risky stocks which satisfy the assumptions above, and define the investment constraint set $ \Pi$ by $\Pi^n\times\{0\}^{d-n} $, where $ \Pi^n $ is a closed and convex subset in $ \mathbb{R}^n$ including the origin $ 0\in\mathbb{R}^n $, and $\{0\}^{d-n}$ is the subset containing only the zero vector in $ \mathbb{R}^{d-n}$.
 Therefore, without loss of generality, we consider the financial market model with $ n=d $.